PostHog/posthog.com/contents/founders/what-recruiters-see.md

 ## But first, some context

-I'm talking about startups with a reasonable degree of brand recognition (ie. not a startup founded last week).
+I'm talking about startups with a reasonable degree of brand recognition – i.e. not a startup founded last week).
 In PostHog's case, we are:

 - 42 people, $27m raised
 - Team is 70% engineers